ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 ## Camera Overlays

-If you need to quickly position a camera feed on the screen to create a custom layout or picture-in-picture, use a Camera Overlay.
+Use a Camera Overlay to add a live camera view to the broadcast.

-There are 3 ways you can add a Camera Overlay:
+There are 3 ways to add a Camera Overlay:

 * Select a camera from the <samp>New Camera Overlay</samp> sub-menu in the <samp>Overlays</samp> menu at the top of your display.
 * Click the{% inlineicon addcamera 70 inverted %}Add Camera Overlay{% endinlineicon %} button at the bottom the [Overlays Window](#managing-your-overlays).